fenago/react-graphql-course/mini-labs/5_Passing_Arguments.md

 The exclamation point in Int! indicates that numDice can't be null, which means we can skip a bit of validation logic to make our server code simpler.
 We can let numSides be null and assume that by default a die has 6 sides.

 So far, our resolver functions took no arguments.
-When a resolver takes arguments, they are passed as one “args” object, as the first argument to the function.
+When a resolver takes arguments, they are passed as one "args" object, as the first argument to the function.
 So rollDice could be implemented as:

 **Do this:**